 Nashville is a very small village located in the state of Michigan.
 With a population of 1,611 people and just one neighborhood, Nashville is the 401st largest community in Michigan.
-Much of the housing stock in Nashville was built prior to World War II, making it one of the older and more historic villages in the country.
+Nashville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, Nashville is generally considered to be a blue-collar town.
-38.75% of the Nashville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Nashville is a village of service providers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Nashville who work in food service (8.71%), maintenance occupations (7.84%), and office and administrative support (7.69%).
+37.72% of the Nashville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Nashville is a village of production and manufacturing workers, sales and office workers, and professionals.
+There are especially a lot of people living in Nashville who work in office and administrative support (11.26%), sales jobs (9.50%), and architecture and engineering (6.65%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Nashville is worth considering.

-The per capita income in Nashville in 2022 was $27,831, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $111,324 for a family of four.
+The per capita income in Nashville in 2022 was $32,779, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $131,116 for a family of four.
 However, Nashville contains both very wealthy and poor people as well.

 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Nashville residents report their race to be White, followed by Native American.
-Important ancestries of people in Nashville include English, German, Irish, Dutch, and British.
+The greatest number of Nashville residents report their race to be White, followed by Asian.
+Important ancestries of people in Nashville include English, German, Irish, Dutch, and European.

 The most common language spoken in Nashville is English.
 Other important languages spoken here include Polish and Spanish.